Give a voice to the voiceless.

 Week of the Young Child

 April 13 – 17, 2020, is Week of the Young Child, which is an annual celebration sponsored by the National Association for the Education of Young Children (NAEYC).
-The APC is building on its annual Joining Hands for Week of the Young Child on April 14th, adding a Strolling Thunder march to the Capitol.
-We invite all who advocate for young children to march with us and bring their babies in strollers to help bring awareness to the vital investments needed in Alabama’s children from birth to 5.
+The APC is building on its annual Joining Hands for Week of the Young Child on April 14th, adding a Strolling Thunder parade to the Capitol.
+We invite all who advocate for young children to walk with us, pushing babies in strollers to help bring awareness to the vital investments needed in programs for Alabama’s children from birth to 5.
 There will be events for children, and information for adults on helping young children #Thriveby5.
 Advocates will also deliver hand-made handprints from children all over the state to our state lawmakers.

 Help us focus public attention on the needs of young children and their families, and to recognize the early childhood programs and services that meet those needs.